hermesj/litmap/docs/ARCHITECTURE.md

 # Architecture & Blueprint

-This project is being shaped into a **reusable, config- and data-driven engine for literary-geography maps** — take one or more texts, curate their places / routes / characters, and present them on an interactive OpenStreetMap-based map with layers, popups, trajectories and a text-processing (NER/verification) pipeline. *mappingJoyce* is the reference example.
+This project is built on a **reusable, config- and data-driven engine for literary-geography maps** — take one or more texts, curate their places / routes / characters, and present them on an interactive OpenStreetMap-based map with layers, popups and a text-processing (NER/verification) pipeline.
+The engine was extracted into the standalone **[litmap](https://github.com/hermesj/litmap)** template; *mappingJoyce* is its reference example.

 The litmus test for the blueprint: **you can stand up a new project (a different author/city) by editing `config.json` and adding data — without